EdBurgess/GettingCleaningDataProject/README.md

 This script does make use of the dplyr package, which must be installed first

-After the script run, a data frame called MTStep5a is produced, which contains one line for each Subject/Activity combination from the dataset.
+After the script is sourced, a data frame called MTStep5a is produced, which contains one line for each Subject/Activity combination from the dataset.
 Each of the other columns provides the mean value for the measurement for that particular Subject/Activity